Transportation Engineering Training Program

 - Technical video training

 All TETP training is accessed through CDOT's learning management system, the State of Colorado (SOC) Learns Training Portal.
-TETP e-learning courses are free for both CDOT employees and external partners.
+TETP e-learning courses are free for CDOT employees and external partners.
 Instructor-led trainings are hosted between October and May every fiscal year (July 1 through June 30).
+Check out TETP's Annual Brochure, which has information about training available from various CDOT engineering programs as well as TETP courses currently in development.

 TETP's 2026 Fiscal Year Training Schedule for External Partners is available and courses are open for enrollment in SOC Learns.
 Review the table of contents for an overview of what instructor-led courses are being offered.
 When you find a course you’re interested in, select the course title to jump to the description and use the link to enroll.

-- Bicycle Facility Design Training: This course (intended to be taken following the pedestrian training) provides a deep understanding of the design needs of a variety of bikeway users as well as a review of the current state of the practice in providing safe and comfortable bikeways.
+- Bicycle Facility Design Training (TETP): This full-day training (intended to be taken following the pedestrian training) will provide a deep understanding of the design needs of a variety of bikeway users as well as a review of the current state of the practice in providing safe and comfortable bikeways.

 Need a SOC Learns account?